Table of Contents

-Below is an example of an uptrend as seen with the naked eye.
+Below is an example of an uptrend, as seen with the naked eye.
 This chart is the EURUSD pair on the daily charts.
 Notice that it has higher highs and higher lows.

-The next example is a downtrend, it’s the daily chart of the GBPUSD.
-Again, we’re just eyeballing the chart, check out the lower highs and lower lows.
+The next example is a downtrend.
+It’s the daily chart of the GBPUSD.
+Again, we’re just eyeballing the chart.
+Check out the lower highs and lower lows.

 The process is very straightforward to understand and put to use.
-However, this isn’t the best (or even the only) method we should use when spotting trends.
+However, this isn’t the best (or even the only) method we should use when spotting Forex trends.